-The David Lawrence Jr. Endowed Chair in Early Childhood Studies, established by UF in 2006 through private gifts and the state’s matching grant, is held by Patricia Snyder, Ph.D., a professor and director of the Anita Zucker Center for Excellence in Early Childhood Studies.
-Some 80 individuals and children’s advocacy groups donated more than $1 million in 2006 to create the Lawrence endowed professorship at UF, with the state contributing another $500,000 under Florida’s matching gifts program.
+The David Lawrence, Jr. Endowed Chair in Early Childhood Studies, established by UF in 2006 through private gifts and the state’s matching grant, is held by Patricia Snyder, Ph.D., a distinguished professor and director of the Anita Zucker Center for Excellence in Early Childhood Studies.
+Some 80 individuals and children’s advocacy groups donated more than $1 million in 2006 to create the Lawrence Endowed Professorship at UF, with the state contributing another $500,000 under Florida’s matching gifts program.

 Lawrence, an active UF alumnus and the namesake of the professorship, retired in 1999 as publisher of the Miami Herald.
 He now is chair of the Children’s Movement of Florida and a member of the Board of Trustees of Florida Agricultural and Mechanical University.